 - If the off-campus effort exceeds 50% of the total effort, the project should use the off-campus rate.

-The federally negotiated off-campus IDC rate is: 26%
+Drexel's federally negotiated off-campus IDC rate can be found here.

 On-campus vs. off-campus activity for projects taking place in Drexel leased space:

 If activity occurs in Drexel University leased space and the lease is a direct line item charge in the project’s budget, then that activity is considered off-campus and the personnel time spent in that activity would contribute to the off-campus effort total.
 However, if the project effort is conducted in University leased space and the budget does not include a line item for the lease cost, then that effort is still considered on-campus and the time spent by Drexel personnel in these activities would count toward the on-campus effort total.

 Federal Training (e.g., NIH mechanisms) and Career Development (i.e., NIH K mechanisms) grants have their own reduced IDC rate requirements.
 The NIH IDC rate for these programs is currently 8% but investigators should check the FOA/RFA announcements for the particular research training mechanism.